-The South Florida Program is directed by William Marquardt, Curator, assisted by Karen Walker, collections manager.
+The South Florida Archaeology and Ethnography Program is directed by Michelle LeFebvre, Assistant Curator, assisted by Jen Green, collections manager.
 Collections curated under this program are archaeological (artifacts, specimens, and documents) and ethnographic (materials associated with the Seminole and Miccosukee Indian people).
-Marquardt and Walker are assisted by graduate students, undergraduate students, interns, and volunteers.
-Marquardt also directs the Randell Research Center, a research and education center located in Pineland, Florida, near Fort Myers.
+LeFebvre and Green are assisted by graduate students, undergraduate students, interns, and volunteers.
+LeFebvre also serves as Assistant Director of the Randell Research Center, a research and education center located on Pine Island, Florida, near Fort Myers.

 Research and Collections are generously supported by the Knight Endowment, Reynolds Ethnographic Endowment, and the Reeves Seminole Research Endowment.

 This website was originally compiled by William Marquardt, Curator Emeritus, with contributions from Karen Walker, Merald Clark, Ann Cordell, Pat Payne, Darcie MacMahon, and Jeff Gage.
 Ongoing website development is overseen by Michelle LeFebvre and Jen Green.